Khabibulix/Mono-Python/2025/ProcessViz/README.md

 ###  📅 14/10/25

-Web app is styled with CSS, vanilla CSS and I'm using JS to grab a click event on a process and display it in a new Flask route.
+Web app is styled with vanilla CSS and I'm using JS to grab a click event on a process and display it in a new Flask route.
 The web-app looks slow to load but is working as intended.
 Next step is to analyze the process to display a _score of trust_, it will be the beginning of data visualisation.

 ###  📅  16/10/25